mexmarv/mx-sat-toolkit/README.md

   </ol>
 </details>

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is a REST API front for undocumented, public SOAP/WebService from the Mexican Government SAT (Secretaría de Administración Tributaria), in order to verify invoices and or W2 (Payroll Recipts) online.
+This is a REST API front for undocumented, public SOAP/WebService from the Mexican Government SAT (Secretaría de Administración Tributaria), in order to verify invoices and or W2 (Payroll Receipts) online.
 <p align="right">(<a href="#top">back to top</a>)</p>

 ### Built With
 * [Python](https://python.org/)
 * [FastAPI](https://fastapi.tiangolo.com/)
 * [Suds-Py3](https://github.com/cackharot/suds-py3/)